Le0X8/HSSP/README.md

 ### Content

 The content is a list without separators, containing files.
+It starts at byte 128.

 ### Content > File